daudix/daudix.one/content/snug-nook/index.md

 >
 > What is so special about this server?
 There are other servers like this, smh...

-This server is meant to be cozy, welcoming, and friendly, which means toxicity, doxxing, drama, suicide threats, <span class="spoiler">NSFW</span>, and the like are not welcome.
+There's nothing special about this server in itself, what's special is the wonderful people on it.
+Still, this server is meant to be cozy, welcoming, and friendly, which means toxicity, doxxing, drama, suicide threats, <span class="spoiler">NSFW</span>, and the like are not welcome.

 Besides, I just wanted to try running a server, because why not?
 I like chatting with cool people and I don't like the stuff mentioned above, so yeah.
 There's probably a server out there that ticks all the boxes that I just don't know about, if so, [let me know](@/find/index.md#contacts).